California's Pacific Coast Highway offers hidden gems, sweeping views and an accidental encounter at a nudist resort, discovers Megan Singleton.

 I love the Los Angeles city of Santa Monica.
 It's home to great shopping on Third Street Promenade, with stores all the way to Santa Monica Place, a two-storey mall with pricier retailers.
 The impossibly wide beach and sunset views beg to be absorbed from a great rooftop bar and, if you're feeling energetic, rent a bike and cycle to eclectic Venice Beach, stopping to stare at the posers on Muscle Beach along the way.

 Spend a couple of days here then join the Pacific Coast Highway behind the row of multimillion-dollar beachfront homes, and keep the ocean on your left.
 (Note: your GPS may try to take you on the LA Freeway, which is the shorter route.
-Ignore it!)

 Must see: Camarillo Premium Outlets.
 These are about 40 minutes north of LA and have 160 stores like Armani, Ralph Lauren, Banana Republic, Restoration Hardware and Nike, spread over three complexes.